-This course can be counted in partial fulfillment of the elective credits towards the 120-credit graduation requirement.
+This course can be counted in partial fulfillment of the 130 total credits required for graduation.

 Course Title: Sociology Course Number: 6L1SO

 Grade(s): 11-12 Credits: 5

 Prerequisites: None Length: Full Year

 Sociology is designed for students who want to obtain an introductory knowledge of sociology and to explore contemporary social issues from the perspective of the sociologist.